 Gift diplomacy is intriguing.
 The old imperials tribute system was the exchange of gifts.
 The Emperor gave much better gifts than he received.
-The Ryukyu KIngdom became wealthy as a Ming and later during the QIng (despite its secret occupation by Satsuma of southern Japan) trading the gifts it received.
+The Ryukyu Kingdom became wealthy as a Ming Dynasty and later during the Qing Dynasty (despite its secret occupation by Satsuma of southern Japan) trading the gifts it received.
 I imagine that the PRC will be looking more at profit and loss than the emperors did back then!

 Thanks to the magic of Google Translate, this fine article from the Dutch press.